cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 - [ ] Check out (1 minute per member)

-## Week 10: Fun must be!
+## Week 10: Fun is mandatory!

-Or also: "Embarrass yourself daily" :-) - Try your hand at improvising and the spontaneous presentation of your associations.
+Also known as: "Embarrass yourself daily" :-) - Try your hand at improvising and the spontaneous presentation of your associations.

 **As preparation**